the-moisrex/webpp/docs/core.md

 With a __unified extension type__, you can have an extension that can introduce other extensions or require other extensions to be presented.

-A unified extensioni will be passed to routers; so unified extensions are only able to add extensions to the types that are being created by router or any type down its chain.
+A unified extension will be passed to routers; so unified extensions are only able to add extensions to the types that are being created by router or any type down its chain.